Alan Ford (actor): Studies and training

-François Truffaut cast Ford as one of the firemen in his Fahrenheit 451.
-Next, Ford secured a place at East 15 Acting School.
+Ford's first role was as one of the firemen in Fahrenheit 451.
+He then secured a place at East 15 Acting School.
 For three years he studied drama in all its forms: Shakespeare, Chekhov, restoration, commedia dell'arte, pantomime, music, dance, fencing, Stanislavski and improvisation.
-One of his tutors there at that time was the then unknown Mike Leigh.
+One of his tutors was Mike Leigh.

 Acting career

 Ford has appeared on stage at the National Theatre, Royal Court Theatre, the Theatre Royal Stratford East and many repertory theatres.

 Ford appeared in Exorcist: The Beginning and, much earlier, as Roosta in the original radio version of The Hitchhiker's Guide to the Galaxy, along with a small speaking role in The Long Good Friday.

 Ford played Clifford Harding in G.F.
 Newman's Law & Order in 1978, then had a brief role in the film An American Werewolf in London, where he plays the taxi driver who says the line, "It puts you in mind of the days of the old demon barber of Fleet Street, doesn't it?" in response to the recent wave of murders around London.
 He has also proven himself a comic actor.
 He was involved in the Armando Iannucci production Knowing Me, Knowing You with Alan Partridge, playing a boxing promoter called Terry Norton; and he worked again with Iannucci playing the 'East End Thug' in The Armando Iannucci Shows.
 He later appeared as a priest in every episode of Snuff Box.
 In 2015, he played former Thotch band manager 'Big' Basil Steel in Brian Pern: 45 Years of Prog & Roll.

 In 1998, Ford narrated and appeared in the Guy Ritchie directed crime comedy Lock, Stock and Two Smoking Barrels, and, in 2000, he appeared as the crime boss 'Brick Top' in Ritchie's film Snatch.

 In 2003, Ford provided the voice of Goliath in the British version of JoJo's Circus.

-Ford was featured in the 2010 music video "For He's a Jolly Good Felon" by The Lostprophets.
+Ford was featured in the 2010 music video "For He's a Jolly Good Felon" by Lostprophets.

 In 2011 he starred as crime boss 'Carter' in the film noir Jack Falls alongside his Lock, Stock co-stars Jason Flemyng and Dexter Fletcher, while in 2014, he was cast in the crime thriller Two Days in the Smoke alongside fellow Lock, Stock actor Stephen Marcus.

 In 2013 Ford had a guest role in the Norwegian-American TV show Lilyhammer as crime family boss 'Uncle Terry'.

 In 2018, Ford appeared in a primary supporting role as Dale Jacobs in the psychological thriller Winter Ridge.

 It was announced in November 2023 that Ford was to be cast in EastEnders as Billy Mitchell's (Perry Fenwick) father Stevie Mitchell.
 The character first appeared for the funeral of the character Aunt Sal (Anna Karen).